DYRF-FM

 DYRF (99.5 FM), broadcasting as 99.5 Star FM, is a radio station owned and operated by Bombo Radyo Philippines through its licensee People's Broadcasting Service, Inc. It serves as the flagship station of the Star FM Network.
 Its studio, offices and transmitter are located at the 3rd Floor, R. Florete Bldg., Rizal St. cor.
 Iznart St., Iloilo City.
-The station broadcasts daily from 5:00 AM to 9:30 PM.

 History

 DYRF was Bombo Radyo's first FM station, established in 1976 as 99.5 RF.
 In 1987, it began carrying a Top 40 format with the slogan "The Rhythm of the City".

-99.5 RF became a soft listening station on 1987, as 99.5 RF The Gentle Wind.
-It aired soft music and jazz, making it calming for other listeners.
+It was one of the most listened to station during those era.

+In 1993, it switched to a soft adult contemporary format with the slogan "The Gentle Wind".
 On April 22, 1994, to provide a more solid identity for all of Bombo Radyo's FM stations, the station was re-launched as 99.5 Star FM and switched to a mass-based format.
 On February 3, 2014, Bombo Network News began simulcasting in several Star FM stations.
 In the 1st quarter of 2016, to emphasize more on the music, Star FM started carrying the slogan "It's All For You".

-The current station manager of the station is Ms. Jireh Jangayo aka Star DJ Geri.